 - 1. Emphasize good attendance at Meet the Teacher Night and PTO meetings. - 2.
 Reward students quarterly who exhibit good attendance. - 3.
 Include a budget for attendance awards. - 4.
-Contact parents of students whose attendance is excessive.
+Contact parents of students who have attendance concerns.

 Statutes and Rules to Be Waived